Photo by Jens Lelie on Unsplash

 |

-What if you get it wrong ?
+What if you classify incorrectly?

 If you use an agreement and there was no consideration (no money changing hands) then the agreement may not be enforceable.

-But, before you panic, get advice.
+But, before you panic about this, get advice.

 The safer option